TrueAbility/vgx/README.md

 [vgx] $ vagrant up ubuntu --provider digital_ocean
 ```

+Note that the 'cloud' setting is converted to a regular expression match
-The idea being, that you can test not only on multiple distributions, but also
+so it should work for all cloud provider plugins.
+The idea being, that you
+can test not only on multiple distributions, but also across multiple
-across multiple providers to ensure maximum compatibility (depending on your
+providers to ensure maximum compatibility (depending on your use case).
-use case).

 ### Configuring Providers